Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Navigation System

 The planner leverages a 3D point cloud to represent the environment for UAV and UGV path planning.
-Initially, a traversability analysis, similar to the one carried out in \cite{driving_pc}, identifies traversable areas for the UGV, which are used to generate new positions for \rev{the }UGV.
-For the UAV, the full 3D point cloud is organized into a grid containing the EDF, which stores the distances from the grid position to its closest obstacle.
-We sample the grid points in which the EDF exceeds a safety distance.
+Initially, a traversability analysis, similar to the one carried out in~\cite{driving_pc}, identifies traversable areas for the UGV, which are used to generate new positions for the UGV.
+For the UAV, \revD{we compute the EDF from the full 3D point cloud, obtaining a grid representation that stores the distances from the grid position to its closest obstacle.
+New samples of the position of the UAV are obtained randomly on the grid points in which the EDF exceeds a safety distance.}

 Figure \ref{fig:planner} shows an example of a path trajectory generated by the path planner.
-The planner generates a sequence of waypoints for the UAV (represented with a dotted black line) and the UGV (dotted white line) \rev{ with visibility between the UAV and the UGV at each corresponding waypoint, checked in the \textit{checkTetherFeasibility} algorithm}.
+The planner generates a sequence of waypoints for the UAV (represented with a dotted black line) and the UGV (dotted white line) with direct visibility between the UAV and the UGV at each corresponding waypoint, checked in the \texttt{checkTetherFeasibility} algorithm.

-\subsubsection{checkTetherFeasibility algorithm}
+\subsubsection{checkTetherFeasibility Algorithm}

 This algorithm is integrated into the RRT* steering process and verifies if a collision-free tether exists between the UGV and UAV.
 For each new state, the tether length $l^i$ is defined as the Euclidean distance between $\mathbf{p}^i_a$ and $\mathbf{p}^i_g$.
 If the tether is feasible, the algorithm marks the corresponding UGV and UAV positions as valid for $l^i$, returning \texttt{true}.